terraform-google-modules/terraform-example-foundation/CONTRIBUTING.md

 [Kitchen-Terraform][kitchen-terraform], and [InSpec][inspec].
 These
 tools are packaged within a Docker image for convenience.

-Six test-kitchen instances are defined and show be executed in serial order:
+Six test-kitchen instances are defined and should be executed in serial order:

 - `bootstrap`
 - `org`